Sundex1/Sinusoidle/README.md

 # Sinusoidle
- A game all about a trig function that is angry with you.
+ A game all about a trig function that is angy with you.